jonclayden/ore/README.md

 # context: I have   dogs, 3 cats and 4 hamsters
 ```

 Notice that the result of the search is an object of class `orematch`.
 This contains elements giving the offsets, lengths and content of matches, as well as those of any parenthesised groups.
-When printed, the object shows the original text with the matched substring extracted onto the line above.
-This can be useful to check that the regular expression is capturing the expected text.
+When printed, the object shows the original text with the matched substring extracted onto the line above (or coloured, if the `crayon` package is installed and a colour terminal is being used).
+This can be useful to check that the regular expression is capturing the text expected.

 The `start` parameter to `ore.search()` can be used to indicate where in the text the search should begin.
 All matches (after the starting point) will be returned with `all=TRUE`: